humdrum-tools/humdrum-documentation/tool/patt/index.md

 the input stream must contain 9 successive lines of matching data in order for a pattern match to be successful.

-The **patt** command implements a full UNIX regular expression syntax.
+The <span class="tool">patt</span> command implements a full UNIX regular expression syntax.
 Each line in the template file represents an independent regular expression.
 For example, the template: